"As long as governments continue to provide stable policy frameworks with a long-term view, we should see Africa thrive on the mining front."

 Without the ability to travel, local partners have become key in overcoming the crisis.
 Unlike some of our competitors, Kanu Equipment benefits from experienced people and local, on-the-ground infrastructure, which has proved to be a core competitive advantage and the reason why we could be trusted to lend our support consistently.
-During these months, we strengthened our relationships with our stakeholders, be they clients, suppliers, or our own people.
+During these months, we strengthened our relationships with our stakeholders, clients, suppliers and our own people.

 How do you think the pandemic will speed digitalization and innovation?

 Key supply chain links, especially from Europe, have been affected by the pandemic, airfreight became very expensive and international travelling has been either halted or disrupted.
 Within this panoramic, companies need to adapt by increasing the use of technologies.
 The use of digital platforms for international communication was already commonplace before Covid-19.
 Since the pandemic, however, we have made greater use of technology- for example, when one of our clients faced a technical problem at a crane in Ghana, our crane specialist in South Africa intervened and resolved the problem remotely.
 Additionally, whereas we would normally send people for training in Europe, our suppliers are now developing online courses, effectively allowing us to train more people at a lesser cost.
 The pandemic taught us that people can work productively from home, and we can support customers and build strong relationships remotely.